ConorChurch/CUI_Application/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-In the "/flask", you can run:
+In the "/flask" folder, you can run:

 ### `python saveConversationAPI.py` or `python3 saveConversationAPI.py`